animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

 ---
-title: Bootstrapping GemFire with the Spring Container using Annotations
+title: Bootstrapping GemFire with the Spring Container Using Annotations
 ---

 <!--